 Winters in Texas aren’t as harsh as some areas of the country, but winter home maintenance is still an absolute necessity.
-Cooler weather and storms can wreak havoc on your home’s interior and exterior, causing damages that could cost a lot of time and money to fix.
+Cooler weather can wreak havoc on your home causing damage that could cost time and money to fix.
 Proper maintenance on things like your outdoor drainage systems, sprinklers, furnace, and pipes can protect your home and help you be ready for anything this winter.
 Here are some suggestions for how to prepare your house for winter.

 Clean Out Your Gutters

 Fall debris can clog up and damage your gutters.
 Blockages cause overflows and back-ups of rain or ice that can affect your home.
 Your home’s walls and foundation are extremely vulnerable.
 Staying on top of this winter home maintenance task can save you money and big headaches by preventing water damage.